rhymu8354/Uri/README.md

 with functions to parse URIs from their string representations, as well as assemble URIs from their various components.

-This is a multi-language library.
-There are independent implementations here for the following programming languages:
+This is a multi-language library containing independent implementations for the following programming languages:

 * C++